Asim H. Gazi

 I am currently funded by a NIH K99/R00 Pathway to Independence Award from the National Institute of Biomedical Imaging and Bioengineering, which will fund the remainder of my postdoc and up to $747k over my first three years as an assistant professor at whichever institution I join.
 Previously, I was supported by Schmidt Sciences, in partnership with the Rhodes Trust, as one of 32 Schmidt Science Fellows selected from around the world in 2023.
 My PhD was funded by a National Science Foundation Graduate Research Fellowship.

-Outside of research, I am a Pathfinder for Boston Partners in Education.
-If you are interested in having me visit your middle or high school class, please feel free to reach out!
-You can read about one of my past visits here.
-I am also the founder and owner of Internet of Tutors LLC.
+Outside of research, I am a Pathfinder for Boston Partners in Education and the founder and owner of Internet of Tutors LLC.

 Research Summary

-To help prevent and treat chronic diseases, I work on the next generation of intelligent mobile health (mHealth) interventions that provide personalized healthcare support during everyday life, leveraging wearable sensors and other ubiquitous sensor technologies for real-time feedback.
-My research addresses the need to tailor healthcare support to the dynamics of daily life – support that is currently left unaddressed by traditional healthcare systems that rely on infrequent, synchronous clinical support (e.g., weekly psychotherapy that accounts for less than 1% of one’s life).
+To help prevent and treat chronic diseases, I work on the next generation of sensor-informed, intelligent mobile health (mHealth) systems.
+These closed-loop control systems provide personalized healthcare interventions during everyday life, leveraging wearable sensors and other ubiquitous sensor technologies for real-time feedback.
+My research addresses the need to provide timely support that adapts to the dynamics of daily life – support that is left unaddressed by current healthcare delivery that relies on infrequent, synchronous support (e.g., weekly psychotherapy for less than 1% of one’s life).

-The key premise of my work is that precision medicine should not just entail tailoring interventions to an individual’s genetics or other characteristics that differ from person to person but are constant over time.
-Healthcare interventions should be also tailored to an individual’s biobehavioral states such as their physiological stress or social context that change over time.
-A quite remarkable (and challenging) aspect of health care delivery is that the same intervention can produce vastly different outcomes when delivered to the exact same individual in a different biobehavioral state.
+The premise of my work is that precision medicine should not just entail tailoring interventions to a person’s traits - an individual’s genetics or characteristics that are (effectively) constant over time.
+MHealth interventions should also be tailored to a person’s states - biobehavioral context variables such as physiological stress that change over time.
+A remarkable and challenging aspect of health care delivery is that the same intervention can produce vastly different outcomes even when delivered to the same individual - just because the individual is in a different biobehavioral state.

-Through collaborations with clinician scientists, my translational research efforts have led to clinical impact.
-Collaborative research with the Emory School of Medicine formed the scientific basis for US Food and Drug Administration Breakthrough Designation in 2022 of non-invasive vagus nerve stimulation for patients with posttraumatic stress disorder.
+I have also been fortunate to collaborate with industry partners and clinician scientists on translational efforts bridging research and healthcare delivery.
+For example, collaborative research with the Emory School of Medicine formed the scientific basis for US Food and Drug Administration Breakthrough Designation in 2022 of non-invasive vagus nerve stimulation for patients with posttraumatic stress disorder .